 This spring, the Boys & Girls Club of Stamford held a fabulous night of fashion!
 The fashion show is a special annual Boys & Girls Club event that the members look forward to each year.
 Children ages 5-10 years were among the future runway models participating, and wore clothing proudly provided by Clothes To Kids of Fairfield County.
 With so many great options donated by our supporters, the children were able to show off their unique, individual styles while wearing clothing they felt comfortable and confident in.
 Not only were they able to walk the runway wearing awesome clothing, but they were able to take their selections home to keep as new wardrobe items!

-The Art of Control added a little heart to its mind/body programming May 11, when it hosted a yoga and Pilates fundraising event to support Clothes To Kids of Fairfield County.
+The Art of Control added a little heart to its mind/body programming, when it hosted a yoga and Pilates fundraising event to support Clothes To Kids of Fairfield County.
 Participants focused on strengthening, stretching, and stamina while working through a variety of yoga, Pilates apparatus and mat exercises.
 The wellness day event was held at Synergy Health and Fitness in Stamford, with all proceeds going to Clothes To Kids, which provides new and quality used clothing to low-income or in-crisis school age children in Fairfield County, Connecticut—free of charge.

 It was an inspiring evening, full of great core work and overall conditioning and good vibes, led by top Pilates instructors”, says Leslie Caney Berni, owner of Breathe Fitness LLC, who attended the event.

 Instructors included Art of Control owner Simona Cipriani, a second-generation Authentic Pilates instructor for 20 years, and expert yoga and Pilates instructor Francine Morina.
 CTKF is grateful to our wonderful partners at the Art of Control!